 At the beginning of 1000 BCE Buddhist Japanese monks studying in China took what they had learned about massage therapy back home.
-The Japanese began evolving their own techniques of massage.
-This gave way to creation of traditional Japanese massage (anma) which eventually inspired Shiatsu.
+The Japanese began evolving their own techniques of massage therapy.
+This gave way to the creation of traditional Japanese massage therapy (anma) – as a result it inspired Shiatsu.

 Greece | Aroma Therapy

-Massage therapy continued in the East, eventually spreading its influence to the West in 700 BCE.
+In 700 BCE massage therapy continued evolving in the East, eventually spreading its influence to the West.
 Ancient Greek athletes incorporated massage into their health regiments.
 This kept their bodies in top psychical condition and on top of their performance.
 Physicians used massage in a combination with herbs and oils.
 The Greeks realized the additional benefits of aromatic oils, using them as beauty treatments for their skin.

 Roman | Massage as a Luxury Treatment